Black Hole Perturbations and Electric-Magnetic Duality

-Our Eqs.~\eqref{meq} are formally similar to those obtained in \cite{Chandrasekhar:1985kt,Kodama:2003kk,Ishibashi:2011ws} for a purely electric BH in the presence of purely electric sources.
-In particular, the potentials in Eq.~\eqref{meq} are unchanged as one would expect form electric-magnetic duality.
+Before discussing the source terms $\bold{S}_{1,2}^{\pm}$, it is worth stressing here that our equations \eqref{masteq} are formally similar to those obtained in the literature for purely electric RN BHs, \cite{Zerilli:1974ai,Chandrasekhar:1985kt,Kodama:2003kk}.
+In particular, the potentials in \eqref{pots} are the same as those obtained in \cite{Kodama:2003kk} just replacing $ \bar{\bold{C}}\bold{C}\to Q^{2}$, as one would expect form electric-magnetic duality.
 There are, however, two important differences.